krishauser/IROS2016ManipulationChallenge/README.md

 ### Task 1 ###

 Task 1 is to lift as many balls as possible from a box and deposit them into a second box.
-To run the program, you will enter:
+Code for this controller should be placed into balls_controller.py.
+To run the program, enter:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > python main.py balls [# of balls]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Balls that are successfully transferred receive 1 point, and balls that are dropped outside either box incur a penalty of 0.5 points.

 ![Image of Task 1](https://github.com/krishauser/IROS2016ManipulationChallenge/blob/master/images/balls.png "Image of balls mode")

 ### Task 2 ###

 Task 2 is to extract as many objects as possible from a clutered shelf.
+Code for this controller should be placed into shelf_controller.py.
+To run the program, enter:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 > python main.py shelf [# of objects]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~